dvlab-research/Parametric-Contrastive-Learning/README.md

  | PaCo  | ResNet-152   | 41.2 | TBD | [download](https://drive.google.com/file/d/1kwu8AB5slPZLRm3OI-k3Jd6p22yMOThW/view?usp=sharing) |

 # Get Started
 For full ImageNet, ImageNet-LT, iNaturalist 2018, Places-LT training and evaluation.
 Note that PyTorch>=1.6.
-All experiments are conducted on 4 GPUs.
-If you have more GPU resources, please make sure that the learning rate should be linearly scaled and 32 images per gpu is recommented.
+All experiments are conducted on 4 GPUs. **If you have more GPU resources, please make sure that the learning rate should be linearly scaled and 32 images per gpu is recommented**.
 ```
 cd Full-ImageNet
 bash sh/train_resnet50.sh